chadwickbureau/chadwick/doc/index.rst

    * - ``-i *gameid*``
      - Only process the game with ID ``gameid``
    * - ``-n``
      - If in ASCII mode (the default), the first row of the output is a comma-separated list of column headers.
+Not available for :program:`cwbox`.
+   * - ``-q``
+     - Operate quietly; do not print progress messages.
    * - ``-s mmdd``
      - The earliest date to process (inclusive)
    * - ``-y``